alantgeo/vicmap2osm/README.md

 ## Build candidate files (pre-conflation)

-Download source Vicmap data (_prepare_ stage):
+1. Download source Vicmap data (_prepare_ stage):

     make data/vicmap/ll_gda2020/filegdb/whole_of_dataset/victoria/VICMAP_ADDRESS.gdb

-Convert to GeoJSON (_prepare_ stage):
+2. Convert to GeoJSON (_prepare_ stage):

     make data/vicmap.geojson

 The following steps are built into the _build vicmap_ stage.

-Next, convert into [OSM address schema](https://wiki.openstreetmap.org/wiki/Key:addr), and omit addresses which don't meet our threshold for import (see [_Omitted addresses_](#omitted-addresses)) (code at [`bin/vicmap2osm.js`](bin/vicmap2osm.js)):
+3. Convert into the [OSM address schema](https://wiki.openstreetmap.org/wiki/Key:addr), and omit addresses which don't meet our threshold for import (see [_Omitted addresses_](#omitted-addresses)) (code at [`bin/vicmap2osm.js`](bin/vicmap2osm.js)):

-    make dist/vicmap-osm-with-suburb.geojson (3,529,928 features)
+    make dist/vicmap-osm-with-suburb.geojson

-Next, remove duplicates where all address attributes match at the same location or within a small proximity (code at [`bin/reduceDuplicates.js`](bin/reduceDuplicates.js), see [_Removing duplicates_](#removing-duplicates)): (3,393,050 features)
+4. Remove duplicates where all address attributes match at the same location or within a small proximity (code at [`bin/reduceDuplicates.js`](bin/reduceDuplicates.js), see [_Removing duplicates_](#removing-duplicates)):

     make dist/vicmap-osm-uniq.geojson

 Two debug outputs are produced from this step.

-1. _singleCluster_ - visualises where all addresses with the same address properties are combined into a single "cluster" based on a 40 meter maximum threshold distance.
+a) _singleCluster_ - visualises where all addresses with the same address properties are combined into a single "cluster" based on a 40 meter maximum threshold distance.
 In this case it's safe to reduce all the points into a single centroid point.

-2. _multiCluster_ - visualises where all addresses with the same address properties exceed the 40 meter cluster threshold and are unable to be reduced to a single point.
+b) _multiCluster_ - visualises where all addresses with the same address properties exceed the 40 meter cluster threshold and are unable to be reduced to a single point.
 These are not included in the import and need to be reviewed for manual import.
 A MapRoulette challenge is outputted at `debug/reduceDuplicates/mr_duplicateAddressFarApart_NotFoundInOSM.geojson`, which includes those missing from OSM with a rough conflation pass.

 ![multiCluster example](img/reduceDuplicates_multiCluster.png)

-Next, reduce some address points with the exact same coordinates but different address attributes (see [_Removing duplicates_](#removing-duplicates) below) (code at [`bin/reduceOverlap.js`](bin/reduceOverlap.js)):
+5. Reduce some address points with the exact same coordinates but different address attributes (see [_Removing duplicates_](#removing-duplicates) below) (code at [`bin/reduceOverlap.js`](bin/reduceOverlap.js)):

     make dist/vicmap-osm-uniq-flats.geojson

 Two debug outputs are produced from this step.

-1. _oneUnitOneNonUnit_ - where there is one address without a unit and one with a unit at the same point, with all the same address attributes except unit.
+a) _oneUnitOneNonUnit_ - where there is one address without a unit and one with a unit at the same point, with all the same address attributes except unit.
 In this case we just drop the non-unit address and keep the addr:unit one.
-2. _sameGeometry_ - where other features shared the same geometry, but this one is unique in it's housenumber,street,suburb,state,postcode
+b) _sameGeometry_ - where other features shared the same geometry, but this one is unique in it's housenumber,street,suburb,state,postcode

-Next, drop some duplicate addresses created by ranges being expressed both as a single range and as individual points (see [_Duplicates through mixed range and points_](#duplicates-through-mixed-range-and-points) below) (code at [`bin/reduceRangeDuplicates.js`](bin/reduceRangeDuplicates.js)).
+6. Drop some duplicate addresses created by ranges being expressed both as a single range and as individual points (see [_Duplicates through mixed range and points_](#duplicates-through-mixed-range-and-points) below) (code at [`bin/reduceRangeDuplicates.js`](bin/reduceRangeDuplicates.js)).

     make dist/vicmap-osm-uniq-flats-withinrange.geojson

+These results are in GeoJSON format, for easier viewing in QGIS convert to FGB with:

+    make convertGeoJSONResultsToFGB

 ### Omitted addresses